 - Show a certificate of workers’ compensation insurance and general liability insurance (if applicable)

-While getting your contractors license takes time, there are resources out there that can help.
-For instance, you can enroll in a contractor license school that will walk you through the entire process (They might even file the application for you).
-Or you can reach out to your state’s contractor license board—they’re usually more than willing to help.
+You may consider enrolling in a contractor license school that will walk you through the entire process (and maybe even file the application for you).
+Or, you can reach out to your state’s contractor license board—they’re usually more than willing to help.

-With a bit of patience, the right credentials, and a thorough understanding of your state laws, you’ll be a state-recognized contractor in no time at all.
-With general liability insurance, you’ll be prepared for whatever work (and life) throws your way.
+With a bit of patience, the right credentials, and a thorough understanding of your state laws, you’ll be a state-recognized contractor in no time.

 Our editorial content is intended for informational purposes only and is not written by a licensed insurance agent.
 Terms and conditions for rate and coverage may vary by class of business and state.